top of page

 Victorias cello/

 This is my most successful cello model of which I have made 4 cello and counting!
 It's 74cm back length and the string length is 690 mm making this little jewel a very comfortable instrument to play.
-I designed this model when I was a last year student, distilling in it the essence of what I had learned in Newark about shapes and arching.
+I designed this model when I was a last year student, distilling in it the essence of what I had learned in looking at dozens of master's instruments (London's seasonal auctions provided us with said instruments to look at).
 I took inspiration from what I liked most in Classical English, Scottish and Italian makers.

 IMG_0125.JPG